FelixChan0829/SNLcompiler/README.md

-## Compilers for the SNL programming language
+## Compilers of the SNL programming language